fukawi2/procurve-bup/README.md

 This example will backup 3 switches called `main-switch`, `floor1-switch` and `floor2-switch`.
-An SSH connection will be made to the corresponding IP Address and authentication will be made as user `admin` with the resepective password.
+An SSH connection will be made to the corresponding IP Address and authentication will be made as user `admin` with the respective password.

     main-switch     192.168.1.10  my_pa55w0rd
     floor1-switch   192.168.1.11  secret_pa55w0rd